-The amendments allow the subsidiaries applying D16(a) of IFRS1 to adopt the carrying amount of cumulative conversion differences included in the parent company's consolidated financial statements on the date of the parent company's conversion to IFRS when measuring cumulative conversion differences.
-The amendments also apply to associates and joint ventures that are exempted from paragraph D16(a) of IFRS 1.
+The amendments allow the subsidiaries applying D16(a) of IFRS1 to adopt the amount of cumulative conversion differences included in the parent company's consolidated financial statements on the date of the parent company's conversion to IFRS when cumulative conversion measuring differences.
+The amendments also apply to associates and joint ventures that are exempted from paragraph D16(a) of expenses that shall be included in the 10% test of financial liabilities are excluded.
+Enterprises may pay the costs or fees to third parties or lenders.
+As per the amendments, the 10% test does not include costs or fees paid to third parties.

-- (2) Amendments to IFRS 9 "Fees in the '10 percent' Test for Derecognition of Financial Liabilities"
+(2) Amendments to IFRS 9 "Fees in the '10 percent' Test for Derecognition of Financial Liabilities" The amendments stipulate that the